-The King County Emergency Coordination Center (ECC) Support Team is made up of professionals and retirees - including business, education, and healthcare professionals - who donate their time and expertise to support the ECC during emergency activations, trainings, and exercises.
+The King County Emergency Operations Center (EOC) Support Team is made up of professionals and retirees - including business, education, and healthcare professionals - who donate their time and expertise to support the EOC during emergency activations, trainings, and exercises.
 The team was created in 1995 as a 501(c)3 non-profit community service organization and serves under Washington State's Emergency Worker Program.

 Common Support Team responsibilities:

-- Work closely with ECC Program and Operation Managers
+- Work closely with EOC Program and Operation Managers

-- Fill leadership and support roles during ECC activations
+- Fill leadership and support roles during EOC activations

-- Participate in ECC projects, programs, and activities
+- Participate in EOC projects, programs, and activities

 - Support "Communications Room" activities